What Is the Liveaboard Boat Lifestyle and Is It Right for You?

 The lifestyle differences range from the beauty of waking up with a river or oceanfront view every morning to realizing that the sound of rushing water may mean a real problem with the bilge pump.

 And for every problem, not only is there a solution, but sometimes that solution is the very reason you want to liveaboard.
-If you can get to a point where you live with only a small wardrobe, you can find freedom from that god-awful question of, what will I wear?
-And, once you get the travel arrangements worked out, it can be an awesome adventure to take your home to a new port with new views, new people and new experiences.
+If you can get to a point where you live with only a small wardrobe, you can find freedom from that god-awful question of "what will I wear?"

 What Is the Liveaboard Boat Lifestyle and Is It Right for You?